Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by interleaving them.
 The [=Ingest source=] SHOULD NOT send inband emsg box and the receiver SHOULD ignore it.
-However, event message box can be embedded as samples in the timed metadata track.

 ##  Requirements for Media Processing Entity Failover and Connection Error Handling ## {#failover}